The Erasure of Trans Men of Color is Undermining Anti-Violence Advocacy--Here's Why That Matters

 Media coverage reinforces the silence.
 A 2025 report from Media Matters titled "Corporate broadcast and cable news ignored fatal anti-trans violence in 2024” reveals that major networks like ABC, CBS, CNN, and Fox News devoted a combined total of just three minutes to covering fatal violence against trans people in all of 2024.
 The report highlighted that the violence against trans men was almost entirely absent from these segments, reinforcing a dangerous narrative that only certain trans lives are worth mourning.
 This erasure isn’t accidental-it’s cultural.
 As C. Riley Snorton explores in Black on Both Sides: A Racial History of Trans Identity, the historical invisibility of Black trans men is rooted in dominant narratives that fail to recognize their existence, let alone their vulnerability.

-Inclusion doesn’t mean dilution.
 Some argue that centering trans women–especially Black trans women–is necessary because they face the most urgent threats.
 That’s true.
 But inclusion is not a zero-sum game.
 We can–and must–center those most at risk while also acknowledging the violence faced by trans men of color.
 Ignoring them doesn’t make advocacy stronger; it makes it incomplete.
 Erasure doesn’t just silence individuals–it distorts the entire narrative.
 And when our understanding of anti-trans violence is distorted, our solutions are too.

-Things–people, society– have to change.
+Inclusion doesn’t mean dilution--it means accuracy.
 Media outlets must commit to covering trans male experiences with the same urgency and depth they bring to other trans narratives.
 Advocacy organizations must ensure their campaigns reflect the full spectrum of trans identity, including trans men of color.
 Policy makers must demand better data collection practices that accurately reflect gender identity and race.
-Trans men of color are not footnotes in the fight for trans equality.
-They are central to it.
-And until they are fully seen, heard, and protected, our advocacy remains unfinished.
+Without these changes, trans men of color remain vulnerable to both violence and erasure.

 Comments